My Atari Console is not Working I think? Help!

 A. Basically what is happening is your State of the Art Cable ready TV CPU is Not looking at all for the Channel 2 or 3 (Atari US 2600 signal outputs) unless it was set up for (scanned) them when it was new.

 It just bypasses / locks out those Atari 2600 channel 2 or 3 broadcasts / inputs until you put them / lock them into Cable Ready TV’s channels scan memory.
 You may have to use the channel Auto Scan / Detect feature or add channels feature on your TV internal set up display menu.
-You most likely used this feature on your State of the Art Cable ready Color TV / display when you first set it up (Some new TV / Displays automatically do this scan when first turned on for the 1st time).
-What this scan feature does when you start it on your Cable Ready TV / Display, it scans your Coax Cable input (or Roof mounted TV Antenna input) for as many local TV or Cable channels it can detect and then puts / stores them in it’s TV / Display channel memory chip.
-Make sure you have your Atari 2600 turned on and your TV switch box is set to Game / Computer position when you run this auto detect feature on your cable ready TV / display.
+You most likely used or your new State of the art TV automatically did this new channel scan when you were 1st setting your new flat panel TV.
+What this new channel scan feature does when you set it your Cable Ready Flat Panel TV / Display, it scans your Coax Cable input (or Roof mounted TV Antenna input) for as many local TV or Cable channels it can detect and then puts / stores them in it’s TV / Display channel memory chip.
+After the 1st New channel scan is done, most newer Flat panel displays will not auto detect a new device (like an old game console) and auto install it, another new channel scan must be done again.
+Make sure you have your Atari 2600 turned on and your TV switch box is set to Game / Computer position when you run this auto detect / new channel feature on your cable ready flat panel TV / display, try one auto detect scan with your Atari console set on channel 3 and it that does not work, try a second scan with the Atari console set t0 channel 2.
 Usually at the end Scanning Process, your Cable ready TV / display will usually display all of the Channels it has detected in a channel matrix display.
 Make sure that it does display that is has detected Channel 2 or 3 (US 2600 models).
 If it does not show it detected channel 2 or 3 inputs from the Atari 2600 console, then double check all of your 2600 and TV switch box (a bad (Internal wiring problems) switch box can cause this problem) connections and settings.
 If it does display channels 2 or 3, now you should see the 2600 game display on your Cable ready TV.
 But this will not help you view your normal cable channels (unless you used the Add Channel feature instead of a brand new Channel scan) since your TV only detected channel 2 or 3 only the last scan and now only has this single channel in it memory only, the TV Switch box (in the TV - Game or TV - Computer setting) locked out your Cable input or Roof Antenna normal channels / signals so they were not detected.
 What you are going to have to do, is set up the TV switch box back to normal (TV Antenna to TV position) rescan or use the add new channels feature (keeps the old channels found and then adds ones found), for the Cable or Roof antenna channels like when you first set up your Color TV.
 After it has displayed all of the channels you had before, go into the Manual Scan Mode on your Cable Ready TV (turn on the Atari 2600 and switch the TV Switch box back to Game - TV) and now manually scan (add a new single TV channel to your Cable Ready Channel Matrix) for Channel 2 or 3 which ever one you saw the 2600 Display on the first scan.
 Now add this channel 2 or 3 to the other channels you had before.
 If you have problems consulate your TV owners set up manual on Manual or add new channels Scanning mode for TV channels features.
+Do a new channel scan with your Atari 2600 set for channel 3.
+If it does not pick your Atari 2600 Channel 3 output, then try do a second New Channel scan with your Atari 2600 set to broadcast a channel 2 setting.

 Q. We have connected up our old Atari 2600 to our Cable Ready display (via a Cable Ready TV Switch box or direct connect Coax adapter) and only get a 2600 game sound or get a 2600 fuzzy display but no sound.

-Q. We have tried all of the Above cable ready TV tuning / manual scanning and still can not see any Atari 2600 display on the TV?
+Q. We have tried all of the Above cable ready TV tuning / manual channel scanning (TV set up menu via your TV Remote Control) and still can not see any Atari 2600 display on the TV?

 A. At worst case to verify that your Atari 2600 is working, try it on an older / another Color TV (without the Auto Scan Mode / CPU with channel memory feature).